Let me help you tell your story.

 Land Acknowledgment

 I am a settler upon the traditional and unceded territories of the Erie, Neutral, Huron-Wendat, Haudenosaunee and Mississaugas (now called the City of Hamilton).
-This land is covered by the Dish With One Spoon Wampum Belt Covenant, an agreement between the Haudenosaunee and Anishinaabek to share and care for the resources around the Great Lakes.
-I further acknowledge that this land is covered by the Between the Lakes Purchase, 1792 (Treaty 3), between the Crown and the Mississaugas of the Credit First Nation.
+This land is covered by the Dish With One Spoon Wampum Belt Covenant, an agreement between the Haudenosaunee and Anishinaabek to share and care for the resources around the Great Lakes, as well as the Between the Lakes Purchase, 1792 (Treaty 3), between the Crown and the Mississaugas of the Credit First Nation.
 (Source: City of Hamilton)

 I acknowledge a debt to those who were here before us and wish to recognize the importance of respecting. honouring, and learning from the intimate relationship Indigenous peoples have to the land.
 Reconciliation and decolonization remain the ongoing responsibilities of settlers.

-I recognize the extensive generational harms perpetuated against First Nations, Métis, and Inuit peoples of Turtle Island, and I support the calls to action of the Truth and Reconciliation Commission and its recommended initiatives to begin making reparations that are far past due to the rightful stewards and original storytellers of this land.
+I recognize the extensive generational harms perpetuated against First Nations, Métis, and Inuit peoples of Turtle Island, and I support the calls to action of the Truth and Reconciliation Commission and its calls to action for reparations to the rightful stewards and original storytellers of this land.

 Whose land are you on?
 Find out at Native Land Digital